palantir/witchcraft-java-logging/README.md

 ## Formatting Library

-The `witchcraft-logging-formatting` library is used by the Intellij Plugin to parse and format structured logging, and menat to be reused anywhere that needs to format structured output.
+The `witchcraft-logging-formatting` library is used by the Intellij Plugin to parse and format structured logging, and meant to be reused anywhere that needs to format structured output.